 Jacquelyn Hall and Jessie Wilkerson Receive LAWCHA Awards

 Huge congratulations to founding SOHP director Jacquelyn Dowd Hall and SOHP alumna Jessie Wilkerson on receiving awards from the Labor and Working-Class History Association (LAWCHA)!
 Jessie received the Herbert Gutman Prize for best PhD dissertation in the field of labor and working class history for her dissertation, completed at UNC under Jacquelyn Hall’s direction, entitled “Where Movements Meet: From the War on Poverty to Grassroots Feminism in the Appalachian South.”
 Jacquelyn received the award for Distinguished Service to Labor and Working-Class History for her exemplary contributions to the field and its members over so many years.
 Her prizewinning scholarship has brought the South and its women to the forefront of labor and working class history.

 SOHP Intern Podcast: “Rebellion”

-The Fall 2014 SOHP interns have just released their first oral history podcast.
-In this first installment, undergraduate interns David Farrow and Rachel Worsham discuss two different types of rebellion at UNC.
+The Fall 2014 SOHP interns released the first SOHP Intern oral history podcast.
+In this installment, undergraduate interns David Farrow and Rachel Worsham discuss two different types of rebellion at UNC.
 Act 1 focuses on the dismantling of rules applicable only to women students at Carolina, led by Sharon Rose Powell.
 Act 2 discusses the Lenoir Foodworkers’ Strike from the perspective of Ashley David, a member of the Black Student Movement.
 Using the SOHP archives, the interns highlight and explore the role of rebellion at UNC.
 To listen to the podcast, visit our Soundcloud page here.